redVi/dotfiles/README.md

 dotfiles
 ========

-config files for xmonad, dwm, conky, vim and other
+config files for xmonad, conky, vim, shell and other